grafana/grafana/docs/sources/developers/http_api/team.md

 - If you enable `editors_can_admin` configuration flag, then Organization Editors can create teams and manage teams where they are Admin.
   - If you enable `editors_can_admin` configuration flag, Editors can find out whether a team that they are not members of exists by trying to create a team with the same name.

-> If you are running Grafana Enterprise and have [Role-based access control]({{< relref "../../enterprise/access-control/_index.md" >}}) enabled, access to endpoints will be controlled by role-based access control permissions.
+> If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
+Refer to [Role-based access control permissions]({{< relref "../../enterprise/access-control/custom-role-actions-scopes" >}}) for more information.
-> Refer to specific endpoints to understand what permissions are required.

 ## Team Search With Paging